TinTinWinata/bitbucket-automatic-pr-reviewer/README.md

 - Docker and Docker Compose installed
 - Bitbucket repository with webhook access
-- Bitbucket credentials (App Password or Personal Access Token)
+- Bitbucket credentials (App Password token and username)

 **Note:** This uses Claude CLI (installed globally in Docker), **not** the Anthropic API, so you don't need an API key!